Blood pressure screening

 Overview of Treatment

 Blood pressure screening is an essential medical procedure used to detect hypertension early, aiming to identify abnormal blood pressure levels promptly for intervention and treatment.
-Hypertension is one of the leading risk factors worldwide for cardiovascular diseases, renal damage, and stroke.
+Hypertension is one of the leading risk factors for cardiovascular diseases, kidney damage, and stroke worldwide.
 Therefore, regular blood pressure screening is vital for maintaining health.

 Blood pressure screening typically involves measuring systolic and diastolic blood pressure.
 Healthcare professionals evaluate an individual's blood pressure levels based on these measurements.
-This simple, rapid, and non-invasive method is a key step in preventing and controlling hypertension.
+This simple, quick, and non-invasive test is a key step in preventing and controlling hypertension.

 Types of Treatment and Mechanisms

-Blood pressure screening mainly includes two types: cuff-based blood pressure measurement and ambulatory blood pressure monitoring.
-Cuff-based measurement is the most common, involving a single measurement with a sphygmomanometer, while ambulatory monitoring records blood pressure multiple times over 24 hours to provide a comprehensive view of blood pressure fluctuations.
+Blood pressure screening mainly falls into two types: auscultatory blood pressure measurement and ambulatory blood pressure monitoring.
+The most common method is auscultatory measurement using a cuff sphygmomanometer, which provides a single measurement.
+Ambulatory blood pressure monitoring involves multiple measurements over 24 hours, offering a more comprehensive view of blood pressure fluctuations.

 Indications

-Blood pressure screening is primarily recommended for the following groups:
+Blood pressure screening is mainly recommended for the following groups:

 • Adults aged 35 and above